 You might have situations where you want to permanently destroy data encrypted with CMEK.
 To do this, you destroy the customer-managed encryption key version.
-You cannot destroy the keyring or key, but you can destroy key versions of the key.
+You can't destroy the keyring or key, but you can destroy key versions of the key.

-How do I import data exported from a CMEK-enabled instance?
+How do I export and import data from and to a CMEK-enabled instance?

 The following restrictions apply when using customer-managed encryption keys:

-- You cannot rotate key versions on existing instances.
+- You can't rotate key versions on existing instances.

-- You cannot assign a different key version to a replica.
+- You can't assign a different key version to a replica.

-- You cannot assign a different key version to a clone.
+- You can't assign a different key version to a clone.

-You cannot use customer-managed encryption keys to encrypt:
+- You can't use customer-managed encryption keys to encrypt:

-- External servers (external master instances and external replicas)
+- External servers (external primary instances and external replicas)

 - Instance metadata, such as the instance ID, database version, machine type, flags, backup schedule, etc.

-You cannot use customer-managed encryption keys to encrypt user data in transit, such as user queries and responses.
+- You can't use customer-managed encryption keys to encrypt user data in transit, such as user queries and responses.